DS4SD/MolAnnotator/README.md

 # MolAnnotator

-This repository implement applications to ease manual annotation of chemical images.
+This repository implements applications to ease manual annotation of chemical images.

 ## Installation